What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of pharmacists overall is projected to show little or no change from 2018 to 2028
+Employment of pharmacists is projected to decline 3 percent from 2019 to 2029.

 Prospective pharmacists are required to have a Doctor of Pharmacy (Pharm.D.) degree, a postgraduate professional degree.